Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Introduction

-It is natural to wonder whether a version of Inequalities (\ref{bdi}) still holds when $M$ is cusped or infinite-volume.
-However, the $L^2$-norm can depend on the geometry near infinity in a subtle way, probably not captured by the topology.
-The geometry of the cusped case is well-understood and much simpler than that of the infinite-volume case.
-Even if we only consider the cusped case, this question turns out to be nontrivial and interesting.
-Problems one naturally encounters include: \begin{enumerate} \item One immediate challenge is that the injectivity radius of $M$ is zero and the right-hand side of Inequalities (\ref{bdi}) is trivially true.
-We have to find the right geometric invariants in place of the injectivity radius.
-This issue will be resolved in a natural way after we have a deeper understanding of Hodge theory on non-compact hyperbolic $3$-manifolds and minimal surface theory in this context.
+It is natural to wonder whether a version of \eqref{bdi} still holds when $M$ is noncompact.
+It turns out that the $L^2$-norm can depend on the geometry near infinity in a subtle way, which is not captured by topology.
+In the cusped case, several problems arise: \begin{enumerate} \item One immediate challenge is that the injectivity radius of $M$ is zero, and the right-hand inequality of \eqref{bdi} is trivial.
+We have to find suitable geometric invariants to replace the injectivity radius.
+After we develop a deeper understanding of Hodge theory and minimal surfaces on noncompact hyperbolic manifolds, we see that the geometric invariants are the systole of $M$ and the intrinsic diameters of maximal cusp neighborhoods.

-\item Originally, Inequalities (\ref{bdi}) are for $H^1(M) \cong H_2(M)$ where $M$ is closed.
-Brock and Dunfield use the stability of least area incompressible surfaces in closed hyperbolic $3$-manifolds heavily, where one has uniform control on the principal curvatures on such surfaces and the area is bounded from above and below by some constant multiples of the Euler characteristic.
-In the non-compact case for $H_2(M)$, one can have closed surfaces homotopic to ones arbitrarily deep inside the cusps, and the uniform control on curvature is no longer as clear.
+\item Originally, \eqref{bdi} holds in the setting of closed manifolds, where $H^1 \cong H_2$.
+Brock and Dunfield use the stability of least area incompressible surfaces in closed hyperbolic $3$-manifolds heavily, where one has uniform control on the principal curvatures on such surfaces and the area is bounded from above and below by some constant multiple of the Euler characteristic.
+For $H_2(M)$ in the noncompact case, there exist closed surfaces that escape to infinity through homotopy supported in the cusps, and the uniform control on curvature is no longer as clear.
 In addition, the Thurston norm $\|\cdot \|_{Th}$ is no longer a genuine norm on $H_2(M)$ by the following example.
 Let $T$ be a boundary-parallel torus.
 If $M$ has more than one cusp, then $[T]\neq 0$ in $H_2(M)$ but $\|T\|_{Th} =0$.
-In this case one can question how useful such an inequality is.
-Even if we restrict the consideration to closed surfaces with genus at least $2$ in the thick part, it might have regions that can enter the cusp arbitrarily deep, resulting in unbounded area.
+In this case, one questions the validity and implication of such inequality.
+Even for a closed minimal surface $S$ with genus at least $2$ supported in the thick part, a priori, there is no obstruction for a portion of $S$ to enter the cusp arbitrarily deep.